What Is All-On-4® and What Are the Alternatives?

 - Have good health to undergo surgery.
 Patients with compromised health, such as uncontrolled diabetes may not be eligible for dental implants.
 During a consultation, we’ll ask for your full medical history to rule out any prescriptions, medications or allergies that can interfere with surgery and recovery.

 - Do not smoke.
-Smoking can cause gum disease and lead to implant failure.(2) It’s advised to give up smoking before you undergo treatment.
+Smoking can cause gum disease and lead to implant failure.(2) It’s advised to give up smoking before you commit to treatment.

 - Maintain proper oral hygiene.
 Prosthetic teeth require regular brushing and flossing just like natural teeth.
 This helps to avoid plaque build-up, gum disease, inflammation and infection.